Acrwzy/ExMLFinals/README.md

 4 layers

-So training with PyTorch was our final approach we managed to get ~ 45% validation accuracy with this.
-IT was pretty straight forward and didn't take much time to train as well therefore, we decided to submit this model.
+So training with PyTorch was our final approach we managed to get ~ 45% validation accuracy with this and a shit ton of overfitting.It was pretty straight forward and didn't take much time to train as well therefore, we decided to submit this model.

 !['toorch'](https://media.discordapp.net/attachments/861575248603381760/1040703646146494565/image.png)